rantahar/introduction-to-mpi/setup.md

 need to install scalasca itself on your laptop.

 Scalasca consists of four parts
-* Scorep for compiling an instrumented binary
+* Score-P for compiling an instrumented binary
 * Scalasca for profiling and analysing
 * CubeGUI, a graphical viewer
 * The cubelib library